AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019.md

 </p>

 **Figure 7**: The above is diagram is a schematic of the current apparatus, as described in the above paragraphs.
-Black arrows represent the flow of water.
+Black arrows represent the flow of water. **Update this figure**

 #### Pressure Regulator Installation